SethPoulsen/pyret-cli-repl/README.md

 # pyret-cli-repl
 A basic command line REPL for the [Pyret](https://www.pyret.org/) programming language.

-This project is currently in the experimental phase.
-Once I have basic functionality down, I'll have instructions about how to get it up and running, and I'll be open to feature requests and code contributions.

-Check back soon!
+Currently only very basic functionality is working (typing a single line of code into the REPL at a time, then getting the result).

+To get it running:
+1. clone `pyret-cli-repl`
+2. in your `pyret-lang` repository, checkout `SethPoulsen/readline-sync` and build `phaseA`
+3. create a symlink to `pyret-lang` inside of `pyret-cli-repl`
+4. Use `phaseA` to compile or run `pyret-cli-repl/repl.arr`